RandomStudio/tether/tether-utils/README.md

 ___
 ### `tether topics`

-Super useful for seeing which Agents are online, and how message topics are being parsed according to Agent Role, Agent ID and Plug Name.
+Super useful for seeing which Agents are online, and how message topics are being parsed according to Agent Role, Channel Name and (optional) Agent ID.
 Now also provides live rate calculations (messages per second) and activity graph as below:

 ![topics CLI screenshot](./docs/topics-screenshot.png)